All the CX goodness—straight to your inbox

 This makes potential customers think twice about working with you and erodes the trust and loyalty you’ve worked hard to get with existing customers.

-In this article, we’ll examine what bad customer service looks like and how to fix it, and we will share tips for avoiding subpar customer service experiences in the first place.
+Let’s look at what poor customer service in general looks like, how to fix it, and share tips for avoiding subpar customer experiences in the first place.

-Let’s look at some of the most common ways companies fall short in customer service.
+Let’s look at some of the most common ways companies fall short in customer service, including:

 Lack of empathy